Bern: Heritage sites of national significance

 Bern is home to 114 Swiss heritage sites of national significance.

-It includes the entire Old Town, which is also a UNESCO World Heritage Site, and many sites within and around it.
-Some of the most notable in the Old Town include the Cathedral which was started in 1421 and is the tallest cathedral in Switzerland, the Zytglogge and Käfigturm towers, which mark two successive expansions of the Old Town, and the Holy Ghost Church, which is one of the largest Swiss Reformed churches in Switzerland.
-Within the Old Town, there are eleven 16th-century fountains, most attributed to Hans Gieng, that are on the list.
+The list includes the entire Old Town, which is also a UNESCO World Heritage Site, and many sites within and around it.
+Among the most notable within the Old Town are the Cathedral, which was started in 1421 and is the tallest cathedral in Switzerland, the Zytglogge and Käfigturm towers, which mark two successive expansions of the Old Town, the Holy Ghost Church, which is one of the largest Swiss Reformed churches in Switzerland, and eleven 16th-century fountains, most attributed to Hans Gieng.

-Outside the Old Town the heritage sites include the Bärengraben, the Gewerbeschule Bern (1937), the Eidgenössisches Archiv für Denkmalpflege, the Kirchenfeld mansion district (after 1881), the Thunplatzbrunnen, the Federal Mint building, the Federal Archives, the Swiss National Library, the Historical Museum (1894), Alpine Museum, Museum of Communication and Natural History Museum.
+Outside the Old Town, the heritage sites include the Bärengraben (Bear Pit), the Gewerbeschule Bern (1937), the Eidgenössisches Archiv für Denkmalpflege, the Kirchenfeld mansion district (after 1881), the Thunplatzbrunnen, the Federal Mint building, the Federal Archives, the Swiss National Library, the Historical Museum (1894), Alpine Museum, Museum of Communication and Natural History Museum.